Chlamydiae are obligate intracellular bacteria that cause a wide variety of diseases in humans and animals.

 C. trachomatis is divided into two biovars: trachoma and LGV (lymphogranuloma venereum).
 The trachoma biovar causes two major types of disease in humans: ocular trachoma, the leading infectious cause of preventable blindness in the developing world; and urogenital infections, which are sexually or neonatally transmitted.
 The 18 serovars of C. trachomatis fall into three groups: the trachoma serovars A, B, Ba, and C; the oculogenital serovars D–K; and the LGV serovars L1–L3.
 Serovars can be distinguished by serologic typing with monoclonal antibodies or by molecular gene typing.
 However, serovar identification usually is not important clinically, since the antibiotic susceptibility pattern is the same for all three groups.
 The one exception applies when LGV is suspected on clinical grounds; in this situation, serovar determination is important because a longer treatment duration is required for LGV strains.

-Among the defining characteristics of chlamydiae is a unique growth cycle that involves alternation between two highly specialized morphologic forms (Figs. 176-1 and 176-2): the elementary body (EB), which is the infectious form and is specifically adapted for extracellular survival, and the metabolically active and replicating reticulate body (RB), which is not infectious, is adapted for an intracellular environment, and does not survive well outside the host cell.
-The biphasic growth cycle begins with attachment of the EB (diameter, 0.25–0.35 μm) at specific sites on the surface of the host cell.
-The EB enters the cell through a process similar to receptor-mediated endocytosis and resides in an inclusion, where the entire growth cycle is completed.
-The chlamydiae prevent phagosome-lysosome fusion.
-The inclusion membrane is modified by insertion ...
+Among the defining characteristics of chlamydiae is a unique growth cycle that involves alternation between two highly specialized morphologic forms (Figs. 184-1 and 184-2): the elementary body, which is the infectious form and is specifically adapted for extracellular survival, and the metabolically active and replicating reticulate body, which is not infectious, is adapted for an intracellular environment, and does not survive well outside the host cell.
+The biphasic growth cycle begins with attachment of the elementary body (diameter, 0.25–0.35 μm) at specific sites on the surface of the host cell.
+The elementary body enters the cell through a process similar to receptor-mediated endocytosis and resides in an inclusion, where ...